 4. Contributing too much to your 401(k).

 When it comes to saving for retirement, the more you can sock away now, the better, right?
 Not necessarily.
-While making retirement savings a priority is great, you have to remember that you won't be able to touch the money you contribute to a tax-advantaged retirement account for a long time--maybe several decades--without paying severe penalties (except in the case of proven, extreme financial hardship), although you can borrow against it.
+While making retirement savings a priority is great, you have to remember that you won't be able to touch the money you contribute to a tax-advantaged retirement account for a long time--maybe several decades--without paying severe penalties (except in the case of proven, extreme financial hardship).

 Experts recommend that you set aside 10 to 20 percent of your total earnings for retirement--and for many, the bulk of that savings goes into an employer-sponsored 401(k).
 The maximum annual contribution for an individual this year is $17,000, which means that unless you earn at least $85,000 per year, much more than the recommended 10 to 20 percent of your income is being locked into that account.